akashvn/blog/about.md

 ---
 layout: post
-title: About
+title: About Me
 ---

-This is an example page!

-Actually, it has the same layout of a post...
+My name is Akash.
+I enjoy spending time thinking about random ideas and experiencing the richness of life.
+I started this blog to share my musings.
+Feel free to reach out if you have anything worth saying.